barryclark/jekyll-now/_posts/2021-09-11-11-extra-ckad-prep.md

 * [bmuschko/ckad-prep](https://github.com/bmuschko/ckad-prep).
 Another GitHub repo for CKAD exam practice questions, but these don't have answer banks.
 * [twajr/ckad-prep-notes](https://github.com/twajr/ckad-prep-notes).
 A GitHub repo for CKAD tips and tricks.
 * [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).
 A useful reference for learning Kubernetes terminal commands.
 Speed is key in this exam, so it's useful to know what commands are available!
+* [killer.sh](http://killer.sh).
+The Linux Foundation provides two free practice exams, which simulate the actual exam quite well.
+The exam is a bit longer and more intense than the actual exam, so be sure to practice and learn from the experience!

 In addition, I went through a few tutorials learning about Vim and Bash.
 I’m comfortable with using Vim (if only because I learned it from a Vim superfan), but I’m quite rusty on Bash syntax.
 Learning both helps with getting comfortable with the terminal.